top of page

 Principal Consultant & Creator, AI-Integrated Emotional Wellness

-When we face a challenging event, we are increasingly turning to Artificial Intelligence (AI) for accessible information, guidance, and even support.
-However, while AI offers tremendous cognitive/thinking ability and can provide practical information during difficult times, it can’t replicate the authenticity and genuineness of face-to-face human interaction.
+When we face a challenging event, we're increasingly turning to Artificial Intelligence (AI) for accessible information, guidance, and support.
+However, while AI offers tremendous cognitive/thinking ability and can provide practical, accessible information during difficult times, it can’t replicate the authenticity and genuineness of face-to-face human interaction—human presence.

 This intersection of machines and human emotion is the hallmark of AI-Integrated Emotional Wellness (AIEW), the broad interface between the cognitive abilities of artificial intelligence and the complexity of human emotion.

-During a recent keynote, an audience member asked me whether there were data supporting the need for real-time interpersonal presence when faced with a challengin experience and fostering emotional wellness.
-The question itself reflects how the convenience of technology can overshadow human needs that arise when we’re hurting.
+During a recent keynote, an audience member asked me whether there were data supporting the need for interpersonal presence when we face a challenging experience.
+The question itself reflects how technology's convenience can overshadow human needs that arise when we’re hurting.

-While AI can support emotional wellness during challenging experiences by offering evidence-based tools and strategies, it will never replace human presence.
+While AI can support emotional wellness during challenging experiences by offering evidence-based tools, strategies, and support—it will never replace the presence of another human being.

 When we’re scared, overwhelmed, and experiencing emotional distress, we need more than algorithms and accessible information.
-We need human connection.
+We need human connection—people.
+As Barbra Streisand sang to us in the 1964 Broadway musical Funny Girl, "People who need people are the luckiest people in the world."

 As I indicated in a previous article, AI cannot: